jonesm4641/Cisco-Packet-Tracer-Enterprise-Labs/README.md

 ## Notes

-- Labs are built for learning and demonstration purposes.
+- All labs are built and validated in a lab environment
-- Configurations are validated in a lab environment, not production.
+- Configurations are for educational and demonstration purposes
-- Documentation improves over time as skills develop.
+- Documentation improves as labs progress

 ---

 ## Status

-This repository is **actively maintained** as part of ongoing networking studies.
+This repository is actively maintained as part of ongoing networking studies.